andres81/Model_of_the_Psyche/notes_to_self/README.md

 <p>

 What moral systems can be distinguished outside a person: A family?
 A household?
 And organization?
-The workfloor?
+The workplace?
 Who is responsible for the safety and protecting the human rights of civilians within the context?
 What is the context?
-If society is the context, for the simple reason of the benefits of organizing yourselfs as a group of individuals, then through a democratic process of deciding how things are done, the concept of a set of ideologies, the moral obligation of protecting others can be delegated to outside the person and to the group that is more powerful than merely one
+If society is the context, for the simple reason of the benefits of organizing yourselves as a group of individuals, then through a democratic process of deciding how things are done, the concept of a set of ideologies, the moral obligation of protecting others can be delegated to outside the person and to the group that is more powerful than merely one